 Well, I am that mother at the park on her iPhone, thank you very much.
 I’m the one who gets scowled at and pointed to and written about.
 Sometimes it’s the park, others it’s an indoor playzone or maybe it’s a birthday party.
 If I’m out with my kids, and they are entertained, it’s not uncommon that my iPhone is entertaining me.
 But that fact doesn’t make me a bad mom.
 In fact, I’d argue that it helps make me a better one.

 Checking in on Twitter or Facebook allows me to collect myself and maintain a sense of humor about things that might otherwise set me off.
 It’s kind of the social media immersed mother’s version of a long drag on a cigarette.
 It helps ground me and gain perspective.
-The permanent marker covered Evan a few years ago would have been far more upsetting than amusing were it not for the ensuing hilarity in Facebook comments.
+The permanent marker that covered my kid a few years ago would have been far more upsetting than amusing were it not for the ensuing hilarity in Facebook comments.
 Having my friends and community a simple click away is a much needed break at the very least, and a near lifesaver at the most.

-I work from home, and part of working from home (FYI, Marissa Mayer) means taking that work with me, wherever my day may go.
+I work from home, and part of working from home means taking that work with me, wherever my day may go.
 I am fortunate to have the freedom and flexibility to bring my kids into school every day and pick them up at three and spend the afternoon and evening hours with them.
 And I treasure that ability.
 If it means having to respond to e-mails or follow up on things while the rest of the working world is still behind a desk, I don’t see that as a problem.
-Would it be better to get a traditional desk job and have a nanny caring for them all day and night?
+Would it be better to get a traditional desk job and have a nanny caring for them all day and night.

 Besides, being on my phone in public, at places like sports practice where the kids are surrounded by friends and the park where they can run around and play, makes it more likely that I’ll be off of the phone when I’m home alone with them.